Chapter 1:

 "There's something I never told you, Master."

-"I'm not from this world."
-The words felt strange to finally say aloud.
-"I came from a place where arcane magic doesn't exist—where it was only a mere fantasy.
+"I'm originally not from this world."
+The words felt strange for him to finally say aloud.
+"I came from a place where arcane doesn't exist--where it was only a mere fantasy.
 That's why I struggled with your training."

 He closed his eyes and continued, "But you never gave up on me.
 You showed me the way.
 I still have much to learn, but I've become stronger than I ever imagined."

-He remained quiet for a few moments.
-He focused his senses to the forest around him—the birds, the leaves, the stream—as if they listened, waiting for his next words.
+He remained quiet.
+Letting his mind free, he listened to the forest around him--the birds, the leaves, the stream--as if they waited for his next words.

 “A disaster is coming, Master.
 Something more terrible than anyone has ever seen.”
 He hesitated, sensing the burden of his words.
 “But there’s still hope.
 I know how to prevent it.
 With your blessing, Master, I pray that your spirit will always guard me in my quest.”

 He opened his eyes.
-Then, he dug into his pocket and retrieved a pair of plain wire-rimmed glasses, setting them gently on the bridge of his nose.
+Then, he dug into his pocket and retrieved a pair of plain wire-rimmed glasses, setting them gently.

-“Thank you for everything, Master.
+“Thank you for everything.
 Farewell."
 He bowed his head.

-Valan lingered until the quiet felt like an answer.
+Valan just stood there for a moment.
+He waited until the quiet felt like a satisfying answer.

-With the grave behind him and the world's fate ahead, Valan took his first step into the storm.
+With Master's grave behind and the world's fate ahead, Valan took his first steps into the incoming storm.

-The moment when he died, and his new life began.
+The moment when he died, and his second life began.

 kazesenken